slamzz520/Java_10_11/README.md

 # assignments for java-10-11
-# some coding assignments was not finished yet, will push soon
+# assignment-4 coding assignments was not finished yet, will push soon after monday's class